HarveyGH/Snake_Game/README.md

 # Snake_Game

-Classic Snake game, you can directly execute snake.exe under the SnakeGameExe file to run the game, have fun!
+Classic Snake game, you can directly execute 'Snake_Game/Snake Game/SnakeGameExe/Snake.exe' to run the game, have fun!